graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Return {false}.
 - Return {true}.

-### Processing Incremental Digests
+### Processing New Futures

-An Incremental Digest is a structure containing:

-- {newPendingResults}: a list of new pending results to publish.
-- {futures}: a list of future executions whose results will complete pending results.
-The results of these future execution may immediately complete the pending results, or may incrementally complete the pending results, and contain additional Incremental Digests that will immediately or eventually complete those results.

-Incremental digests must be processed carefully because pending results must be delivered to the client in the appropriate order.
-In particular, nested deferred fragments may complete in any order, and the results of those fragments must be delivered to the client in the order in which they were specified in the operation.
-The {ProcessIncrementalDigests()} algorithm manages the tree that maintains the correct delivery order.
+Futures must be processed carefully because pending results must be delivered to the client in the appropriate order.
+In particular, nested deferred fragments may complete in any order, but the results of those fragments must be delivered to the client in the order in which they were specified in the operation.
+The {ProcessNewFutures()} algorithm manages the tree that maintains the correct delivery order.

-ProcessIncrementalDigests(incrementalDigests, originalDeferStates):
+ProcessNewFutures(futures, originalDeferStates):

 - Let {deferStates} be a new unordered map containing all entries in {originalDeferStates}.
-- Let {newPendingResults} and {futures} be lists containing all of the items from the corresponding lists within each item of {incrementalDigests}.
+- Initialize {pending} to an empty list.
+- Initialize {collectedDeferredFragments} to the empty set.
 - For each {future} in {futures}:
+  - If {future} will incrementally complete a Stream:
+    - Let {stream} be that Stream.
+    - Append {stream} to {pendingResults}.
+  - Otherwise:
     - Let {deferredFragments} be the list of deferred fragments completed by {future}.
     - For each {deferredFragment} of {deferredFragments}:
+      - Add {deferredFragment} to {collectedDeferredFragments}.
       - Let {deferState} be the entry in {deferStates} for {deferredFragment}.
+      - If {deferState} is not defined:
+        - Let {count} be {0}.
+        - Let {deferState} be a new unordered map containing {count}.
+        - Set the entry for {deferredFragment} in {deferStates} to {deferState}.
+      - Otherwise:
         - Let {newDeferState} be a new unordered map containing all of the entries in {deferState}.
         - Let {count} be the corresponding entry on {newDeferState} for {deferredFragment}.
-    - Let {newCount} be {count} + 1 if {count} is defined, otherwise {0}.
+        - Let {newCount} be {count} + 1.
+        - Set the entry for {count} on {newDeferState} to {newCount}.
-    - Set the entry for {deferredFragment} in {deferStates} to {deferState}.
+        - Set the entry for {deferredFragment} in {deferStates} to {newDeferState}.
-- Initialize {pending} to an empty list.
-- For each {newPendingResult} in {newPendingResults}:
+- For each {deferredFragment} in {collectedDeferredFragments}:
-  - If {newPendingResult} is a Deferred Fragment:
-    - Let {parent} be the result of {GetNonEmptyParent(newPendingResult, deferStates)}.
+  - Let {parent} be the result of {GetNonEmptyParent(deferredFragment, deferStates)}.
   - Let {parentDeferState} be the entry for {parent} on {deferStates}.
   - If {parentDeferState} is not defined:
-      - Append {newPendingResult} to {pending}.
+    - Append {deferredFragment} to {pending}.
   - Otherwise:
     - Let {newParentDeferState} be an unordered map containing all of the entries on {parentDeferState}.
     - Let {children} be a new list containing all of the entries on {children}
       on {newParentDeferState}.
     - Append {newPendingResult} to {children}.
     - Set the corresponding entry on {newParentDeferState} to {children}.
     - Set the entry for {parent} in {deferStates} to {newDeferState}.
-  - Otherwise:
-    - Append {newPendingResult} to {pending}.
 - Return {pending}, {futures}, and {deferStates}.

 GetNonEmptyParent(deferredFragment, deferStates):